Latte factor: Scam or symbol of overspending?

 The Starbucks latte is as delicious as it is ubiquitous in our culture.
-This heavenly concoction of espresso, steamed milk, foam and flavourings is a daily indulgence for many.
+This heavenly concoction of espresso, steamed milk, foam, and flavorings is a daily indulgence for many.

-However, at over $4 a pop I virtually never buy these delights.
-My beverage of choice is a homemade, icy, Frappachino-style vanilla beverage.
+However, at over $4 a pop, I virtually never buy these delights.
+My beverage of choice is a homemade, icy, Frappuccino-style vanilla beverage.
 I’ve perfected a recipe at a tenth of the cost.

 David Bach used the term “the latte factor” in his books Finish Rich and The Automatic Millionaire to make the point that many small purchases are terribly destructive to our finances.
 The little things we splurge on every day add up to a lot of money that could be better used elsewhere to improve our financial situation.
 I wrote about this in a previous column called Spend Less and Drink More Lattes

 Why then does Helaine Olen slam the latte factor in her book Pound Foolish: Exposing the Dark Side of the Personal Finance Industry?